FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 specifications in the comments column of tables that describe the parameters of the algorithm.

-In order to standardize the way these rules are described we have provided a sub-schema which contains elements and attributes used to define rules that can be applied to the visual state of GUI Controls.
+In order to standardize the way these rules are described, a sub-schema is provided, which contains elements and attributes used to define rules that can be applied to the visual state of GUI Controls.
 This capability is a means to direct the user's workflow and this is why it has been called "flow control".
 When creating flow-control rules the